3DRudder/Half-Life-VR/README.md

 ![Visual Studio 2015](https://img.shields.io/badge/Visual%20Studio-2015-brightgreen.svg)
 ![Firmware 3dRudder](https://img.shields.io/badge/Firmware%203dRudder-%3E%20v1.3.4.0-brightgreen.svg)

-This is source code for a VR mod for Half-Life.
-You may use or reuse this code with giving credit.
+This is source code for a VR mod for Half-Life made by Max Vollmer.
+You may use or reuse this code with giving credit to the original author.

 No warranties whatsoever.